autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 ![step-2](/img/doc-imgs/talisman/Talisman-20.png)

-3. You will need to enter the password for your account and click `Submit`
+3. You will need to enter the password for your account and click `Submit`.

 ![step-3](/img/doc-imgs/talisman/Talisman-21.png)